 A portrait of Dr. Emily Lydgate

-Dr. Emily Lydgate, expert in environmental law and international trade.
+Professor Emily Lydgate, expert in environmental law and international trade.

 Bio